MarkoStoic/PasswordGenerator/README.md

 # PasswordGenerator
- Scrimba Pro challenge of creating a passowrd generator
+ Scrimba Pro challenge of creating a password generator